How to build a heroine

 I’ve focused this on girls and women as they can be both neglected and incredibly popular characters in fiction, often stereotyped.
 But my definitions are very broad and my gender concepts pretty fluid.

-Saturday 21 September, 2024 – details and bookings here.
+Saturday 21 September, 2024 (completed)

 I want to do something splendid … something heroic, or wonderful – that won’t be forgotten after I’m dead.
 I don’t know what, but I’m on the watch for it, and mean to astonish you all, some day.
 I think I shall write books, and get rich and famous; that would suit me, so that is my favorite dream.